datadotworld/ontology-subsetter/fibo-subset/README.md

 ### data.world FIBO Subset Generation Utility / Webhook Callback

-This code was initially developed in March 2019 as part of an effort at Intuit to create ontologies on data.world by subsetting [FIBO](https://spec.edmcouncil.org/fibo/).
+This code supports creation of ontologies on data.world by subsetting [FIBO](https://spec.edmcouncil.org/fibo/).
 It leverages a Python module maintained by the EDM Council that takes a list of desired RDF subjects (called a "seeds" file) and a base ontology, and produces a subset of the ontology containing only those tuples having the seeds as subjects.